 Tooth Extraction Aftercare

 After your tooth’s removed, some discomfort and bleeding are normal.
 Press a piece of gauze to the area for about 30 minutes.
 You’re then free to go, depending on the anesthesia.
-Your dentist provides detailed instructions about post-operative care, and you should follow them to hasten the tooth extraction healing.
+Your dentist provides detailed instructions about post-operative care, and you should follow them to hasten tooth pulling healing.

 Eat food that’s soft or cut up and don’t drink hot fluids.
 Refrain from smoking or chewing tobacco and don’t brush, floss, or rinse your mouth for the first 24 hours.
 After a day, you can resume your daily cleaning, but be gentle around the extraction site.
 Add a warm salt water rinse to prevent tooth extraction infection.

-Pain after tooth extraction may be present, but your doctor can prescribe medication if necessary.
-Over-the-counter pain medications, non-steroidal anti-inflammatory drugs (NSAIDs) and ice packs help.
+Pain after dental extraction may be present, but your doctor can prescribe medication if necessary.
+Over-the-counter pain medications, non-steroidal anti-inflammatory drugs (NSAIDs), and ice packs help.
 Your dentist explains how to care for the extraction site.
 You may need a follow-up appointment.

 The Whole Picture